Skip to content

 What It Checks

-The command performs two batched queries against PostgreSQL system catalogs:
+The command performs two batched queries against PostgreSQL system catalogs for both standard RLS-protected tables and M2M through tables:

 1. pg_class: verifies that relrowsecurity (RLS enabled) and relforcerowsecurity (RLS forced) are both True for each protected table.